shivannis/xandr-docs-public/xandr-docs/articles/log-level-data/log-level-data-protocol-buffers.md

 ---
-title: Log Level Data - Protocol Buffers
+title: Log Level Data - Install and Configure Protocol Buffers
 description: In this article, learn what protocol buffers is and find instructions for installation and configuration. ms.custom: log-level-data ms.date: 10/28/2023
 ---

-# Log level data - Protocol buffers
+# Log level data - Install and Configure Protocol Buffers

 Xandr Log-Level Data (LLD) is encoded using a binary interchange format called [Protocol Buffers](https://github.com/protocolbuffers/protobuf).
 Use the steps below to get started with protobuf and integrate LLD into your system.